 - After removing the tick, disinfect the bite site with an antiseptic wipe or wound wash and wash your hands with soap and water.

 - You may want to save the tick for identification in case the person or animal the tick was attached to becomes ill within several weeks.
-Write the date of the bite on a piece of paper and put it with the tick in a sealed plastic bag and store it in a freezer.
+Write the date of the bite on a piece of paper and put it with the tick in a sealed plastic bag either dead or alive and store it in a freezer.
 Your doctor / vet can then be certain that a tick bite has occurred and use this information to assist in making an accurate diagnosis.
+Public Health England run a tick surveillance scheme.
+You can send the tick in but will not receive results on whether the tick is carryina pathogens.
+For private laboratory tick testing which does give you results, please see here.

-If you don’t want to keep the tick, the best way to dispose of it is to place it in a tissue and squash it.
+If you don’t want to keep the tick, the best way to dispose of it is to place it in a tissue and squash it, wearing medical gloves.
 Then flush away the tissue or dispose of it in the dustbin.
 This will prevent the tick from going on to bite another person or animal.
 Although not every tick carries disease, immediate removal of an attached tick is recommended.

-There are a few tick removal tools on the market but we recommend the one favoured by professionals, the O Tom Tick Twister.
+There are a few tick removal tools on the market and one of the devices favoured by professionals, is the O Tom Tick Twister ®.
 It is designed to cradle the body of the tick and doesn’t exert pressure on either its mouth parts or its abdomen.
 It can therefore be safely twisted in one direction (either clockwise or counter-clockwise – the tick is not screw-threaded), which allows the barbs on the tick’s proboscis to be freed from the surrounding tissue.
 The twisting action also helps to crack the special saliva cement that most hard-tick species secrete in order to firmly attach themselves.
 The tool doesn’t cause any compression to the body of the tick and so it minimises the risk of back-flow of the tick’s saliva and gut contents, and therefore helps to avoid disease transmission.

 You should NEVER twist with tweezers.